Kim Carnes (album)

 Kim Carnes is the second studio album by Kim Carnes, released in 1975 (see 1975 in music).

-The album gave Carnes her first hit, with "You're a Part of Me" (solo version) peaking in 1976 at #34 on the Billboard Adult Contemporary charts.
+The album gave Carnes her first hit, with "You're a Part of Me" (solo version) peaking in 1976 at No. 32 on the Billboard Adult Contemporary charts.
 Although this album hasn't been released on CD, eight of the album's eleven songs can be found on the European CD "Master Series".

 Background

 After releasing her debut album Rest on Me through Amos Records in 1971, Carnes signed to A&M Records in early 1975.
 She described Kim Carnes as a "much more even" record than her debut, owing to her increased experience with writing and recording demos.
 "You're a Part of Me" was released as the lead single, having originally been recorded by Susan Jacks in 1974.
 Carnes' version reached number 32 on the Billboard Adult Contemporary chart in February 1976.
 Two years later, a re-recording of the song in duet with Gene Cotton reached number 36 on the Billboard Hot 100 chart, and number 6 on the Adult Contemporary chart.